kanansnote/py-venn-diagram/README.md

    </tr>
 </table>

-- Click the `Start` button to proceed to the **Visualization Window**.
+- Click the `Start` button to proceed to the **Visualizations Window**.
-- In the **Visualization Window**, you can explore different visualizations by clicking the `Next` and `Back` buttons in the status bar, as it will display the name of the current visualization on the left side corner.
+- In the **Visualizations Window**, you can explore different visualizations by clicking the `Next` and `Back` buttons in the status bar, as it will display the name of the current visualization on the left side corner.
-- To exit the application, click the `Cancel` button in the Introduction Window or the `x` icon on both the Introduction and Visualization windows.
+- To exit the application, click the `Cancel` button in the Introduction Window or the `x` icon on both the Introduction and Visualizations windows.

 ## Tools & Environment
 Interpreter: `Python 3.11`\